AGTTeam/AGTTSite/content/guide/nds/2.dumping-the-rom/en.md

 ### Dumping with a Nintendo 3DS

-To dump using a Nintendo 3DS or 2DS console, we will need to install a Custom Firmware (CFW) onto the system known as Luma3DS and bootstrap9 to let us run Godmode9, which lets us dump the cartridge to an .nds file.
+To dump using a Nintendo 3DS or 2DS console, you will need to install a Custom Firmware (CFW) onto the system known as Luma3DS and bootstrap9 to enable you to run Godmode9, which lets you dump a cartridge to an .nds file.

 **Requirements:**
 * Nintendo 3DS, 3DS XL, 2DS, New 3DS, New 3DS XL or New 2DS XL console